FransBouma/InjectableGenericCameraSystem/Cameras/AssassinsCreedOdyssey/ReadMe.md

 - Photomode range limiter removal
 - HUD toggle
 - Disable in-game DoF when camera is enabled. (will re-enable when you disable camera).
+- Aspect Ratio limitations have been removed.

+### Change log:
+v1.0.1: Fix for 1.0.7 of the game: photomode range limit was broken.
+Added: AR limits removed

 ### How to use